-To make your healthy frappuccino recipe top notch, I used coconut whipped cream from no bake chocolate pie recipe.
+To make your healthy frappuccino recipe top notch, I used coconut whipped cream.
 You can also make a chocolate syrup by melting chocolate chips with any milk.
 You can also add any other toppings or simply enjoy as it is, as that is what I do when I do not need to take pictures of my food and drinks.:)

 - 5 coffee "ice" cubes